ezbc/ezbc.github.io/_posts/brewing/2015-09-09-herbal-kombucha.md

 ## New Batch

-Brewing a new batch.
-A simple one.
+For now I brewed a batch with about 40% black tea and 60% herbal.

 ### Execution

-1. Fermented the scoby on 9/2 with 3.5 Qrts water steeped in 4 bags of oolong, 4 bags of English Breakfast and 1 C sugar.
+1. Fermented the scoby on 9/9 with 3.5 Qrts water steeped in 3 bags of darjeeling, 4 tsp of ginger tea and 1 C sugar.